sunzhida/COMP4461_2017Fall_Lab3/README.md

 ### How to install _Choregraphe_ 2.5.5?

-By clicking into the [link](https://developer.softbankrobotics.com/us-en/downloads/pepper) of Choregraphe download page, you will get a license key as:
+By clicking on the [link](https://developer.softbankrobotics.com/us-en/downloads/pepper) of Choregraphe download page, you will get a license key as:

 ```
 654e-4564-153c-6518-2f44-7562-206e-4c60-5f47-5f45
 ```

-Keep it and later we will use this key to activate our application.
-Download the install package that suits you operating system, and then follow the images below to install the application on your machine.
+Keep it, and later we will use this key to activate our application.
+Download the install package that suits your operating system, and then follow the images below to install the application on your machine.

 - Step one: <br><img src="./images/1.png" alt="step 1" width="50%">
 - Step two: <br><img src="./images/2.png" alt="step 2" width="50%">